ryanquinnnelson/python-simple-deploy/README.md

 ## Using this package
 ### Installation
-1. Create and activate a virtual environment.
+1. Ensure you are inside a virtual environment.
-2. Install the package using one of several shell commands.
+2. Install the package.
+The easiest method is to follow package documentation on TestPyPi or PyPi, which will provide the exact `pip` command.
+For ease of use, the commands are repeated in this document. *Note that TestPyPi is periodically purged, so the distribution may no longer be available there.*
     ```shell script
-    $ pip install pythontemplate-rnelson5  # from TestPyPi
+    $ pip install pythontemplate-rnelson5 # from PyPi
-    $ pip install -e .                     # from a local distribution
     ```
+    ```shell script
+    $ pip install -i https://test.pypi.org/simple/ pythontemplate-rnelson5==0.1.0  # from TestPyPi
+    ```
+    ```shell script
+    $ pip install -e . # from local files (if downloaded)
+    ```

 ### Execution via Command Line
-1. Create and activate a virtual environment?
+1. Ensure you are inside the same virtual environment which you used to install the package.
-2. Use entry point from `setup.py` file.
+2. Use an entry point from the distribution's `setup.py` file, if there is one.
 ```shell script
 $ run-pythontemplate
 ```

 ### Execution via Python Interpreter
-1. Create and activate a virtual environment.
+1. Ensure you are inside the same virtual environment which you used to install the package.
-2. Start interpreter, then import package or functions to use.
+2. Start your interpreter, then import the package or functions from the package to use.
 ```shell script
 $ python
 >>> from pythontemplatepackage.pythontemplatemodule import get_id
 >>> get_id('John')
 123
+```

+### Package Usage in Another Python Project
+1. Ensure you are inside the same virtual environment which you used to install the package.
+2. Import the package or functions from the package to use.
+    ```python
+    from pythontemplatepackage.pythontemplatemodule import get_id
     ```